 * The Soviets would introduce a third generation of new missiles in the 1970s and a fourth generation in the 1980s.
 Their submarine-launched missiles followed a similar evolution.
 The USSR lacked expertise in the fabrication of large solid-fuel grains and so stayed with storable propellants, finally introducing solid-fuel missiles with the fourth generation in the 1980s.
 A detailed discussion of this long list of missiles is beyond the scope of this document.BACK_TO_TOP

-* While the US and the USSR fielded ICBMs, they continued preparations for their first manned space flights.
+* While the US and the USSR fielded ICBMs, they continued preparations for their first crewed space flights.
 The Mercury 7 continued their training, having advanced to more sophisticated and practical training systems.
 One trainer, named "ALFA (Air Lubricated Free Attitude)", was essentially a more sophisticated follow-on to the gyrating MASTIF.
 It rode on air bearings and was designed respond to control inputs from an astronaut just as though it was a space capsule being maneuvered with thrusters.
 It actually gave the sound of the thrusters being fired, and the astronauts could also look out a porthole and periscope to see images of terrain that would change as the trainer adjusted its attitude.
 ALFA was followed by detailed Mercury capsule simulators.

 However, actually getting the capsule off the ground was proving troublesome.
-The first launch attempt of an unmanned Mercury capsule on a Redstone booster took place on 21 November 1960, and was a bust, to put it mildly.
+The first launch attempt of an automated Mercury capsule on a Redstone booster took place on 21 November 1960, and was a bust, to put it mildly.
 There was a cloud of smoke after ignition, but when it cleared away the booster was still there, draped with the Mercury capsule landing parachutes swaying in the breeze.
 As one witness explained later: "We had launched the escape tower."

-It turned out that the umbilical connections had been improperly assembled.
+It turned out that the umbilical connections had been improperly hooked up.
 The Redstone had lifted off the pad, dropped its umbilical connections, and then the engine shut down after it had flown a few inches.
 By some miracle, the booster simply dropped back into place upright and didn't fall over.
 The Mercury capsule sensed the engine shutdown and fired the escape tower, but since the capsule wasn't undergoing any acceleration, it then assumed it was time to release the escape tower and deployed the parachutes.
 It sounds comical in hindsight, but it was no joke at the time.
 The Redstone was fully fueled with pressurized tanks and had an armed self-destruct system, and with the umbilical connections gone there was no way to send commands to "safe" it.
 If a good breeze came up, it might catch the parachutes and topple the booster, resulting in an explosion.

 * The news media howled at the "four-inch flight" and NASA was embarrassed, but the engineers knew that things will go wrong in tests, they would fix them and move on to the next step.
-The next unmanned Mercury-Redstone launch test, on 19 December 1960, went almost perfectly.
+The next automated Mercury-Redstone launch test, on 19 December 1960, went almost perfectly.

 Obviously it was time to get ready for sending up a man.
 On 19 January 1961, Bob Gilruth -- only those very close to him actually called him "Bob", his demeanor was genial but cool and professorial, and everyone else called him "Dr. Gilruth" -- assembled the astronauts and told them that Alan Shepard had been selected to be the first American in space.
 Gus Grissom would follow, and then John Glenn.